Critical Success Factors for Explaining Change in the Workplace

 - People think about the things they can remember

 - People remember things that resonate with them

 Find a common frame of reference

-We need to find this common frame of reference from their own experience.
+When explaining change in the workplace, it’s important to find this common frame of reference from their own experience.
 I like to use examples told by influential stakeholders and this often means the age and seniority that this group will respect.
 So ideally people with a few years more experience who have done well in their careers by conventional measures.

 Create a common starting point by empathising with the fast pace of change.
 Give lots of examples of how things have speeded up in real life e.g. from VCR to Youtube and now iPlayer and Netflix (there are some great video clips of examples of the pace of change on Youtube).

 If you are trying to highlight changes in leadership and management behaviour, using clips from TV shows set in offices can be useful.
 Contrast the deferential hierarchy of the 1970s, the go-getting 1980s and the increase in women role models from the 1990s.

 Then use clips from shows created in the last year (crucially post #MeToo) to show how leadership works now.

 - Ask people what they think the gains and the losses have been.

 - Facilitate a discussion of what new joiners expect from their leadership.